Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

-   In fact, many more types of metadata relating to the live event might be ingested and passed on to an Over the top (OTT) streaming workflow.
+   In fact, many more types of metadata relating to the live event might be ingested and passed on to an over-the-top (OTT) streaming workflow.

    Fourth, for live media, handling the timeline
    of the presentation consistently is important.